 Words and Writing Inspiration

-I’ve noticed a tendency to focus on the art and pictures aspect of nature journaling — most of us value images more than words, especially ones that are nice to look at, because you can understand what you’re seeing right away.
-But using words and writing is also important, and allows us to observe the world with a different perspective.
+Words are an important part our nature journals.
+Drawings and pictures get a lot of attention, but writing allows us to observe the world with a different perspective.
 You don’t have to use correct spelling, grammar, or nice handwriting to jot down stories, ideas, labels, notes, or even poetry in your journal (but you can also care about those things if that makes you feel good!)
 Below are some resources to hopefully help inspire you to write more in your journal.

-“Playing with Words” from International Nature Journaling Week: https://www.naturejournalingweek.com/playing-with-words
+“Playing with Words” is a great round up of links and videos from International Nature Journaling Week: https://www.naturejournalingweek.com/playing-with-words

 Write your dreams for nature and hope for the future, as explained by Rebecca Rolnik: https://www.rebeccarolnick.com/post/our-dreams-for-nature